Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 __Assaf’s technique will NOT currently work with my provided AlgorithmXSolver.
 It is on my to-do list to add the necessary functionality, but it is not currently available.__ After going through Assaf's code, I will demonstrate how to handle partial solutions with my AlgorithmXSolver.

-# Pre-Select Known Actions – à la Ali Assaf
+# Preselect Known Actions – à la Ali Assaf

 Assaf first builds a list of requirements (`X`).